shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

   - disadvantage - expensive writes
 - "fan out on write" will not work for users like elon with millions of followers
 - it will cause a problem called "thundering herd", where we would suddenly have to process millions of writes
-- so, we use a hybrid approach i.e. we use fan out on read for them, whereas fan out on write for users with lesser followers
+- so, we use a hybrid approach - fan out on read for celebrities, fan out on write for regular people
 - now just like writes, elon's tweet might get lots of reads once published from multiple users, thus causing a "hot partition" like problem on our key value store
 - solution - use a cache layer for the tweet service, and use multiple read replicas in it to distribute reads
 - for ranking, we can use a machine learning model that can factor in parameters like recency, no. of likes and comments, relevance to the user, etc
-- for timeline, we might also need a "pagination" approach - so, an api with pagination support (page size, cursor, etc) is needed
+- for timelines, we would also need "pagination" support - page size, cursor, etc
 - to be able to easily find the followers of a user, we can choose the partition key and then create secondary indices accordingly
 - similarly, the posts table can also be indexed by the creator

-## Instagram

-### Differences from Twitter

 ## TinyURL

+### Requirements

 - a url shortening service creates a short link for a url
 - advantage - easier to type and share, reads better in communications, etc

-### Requirements

 - "short url generation" - generate a short and unique alias for a url
 - "redirection" - redirect users to the original url
 - "expiration" of these short links
+- deleting expired urls, even if not reused, helps keep storage costs low and queries faster
 - allow for customization of the short links, expiry, etc
-- deleting expired urls, even if not reused, helps keep storage costs low and queries faster
-- unpredictable - generated urls should not be guessable (e.g. using sequential ids), as otherwise, attackers can otherwise guess patterns and attempt to guess other links
+- unpredictable - generated urls should not be guessable (e.g. using sequential ids), else attackers can guess other links
+- consistency - we can have eventual consistency - anybody need not be redirected for the short url immediately
 - availability / fault tolerance - any downtime will cause redirection to fail, so system should be highly available and fault tolerant
 - scalability - easily handle redirection as traffic patterns change
-- latency - since it introduces an extra hop, it should be as low and seamless as possible
+- latency - since it introduces an extra hop, it should be as low and seamless as possible - say 200ms
+- why 200ms - anything less than that is not perceivable by humans, so it is almost near realtime

 ### Estimations